clemsonacm/hackpack/CONTRIBUTING.md

 4. Source code must solve a problem:  It should solve a specific problem and include all relevant IO and supporting code.
 The algorithm should not be in a vacuum.
-5. The condensed hackpack version should have the following removed:
+5. The condensed Hack Pack version should have the following removed:

     -   Comments that are not _critical_ to the readers understanding
-    -   All _library_ and `#include` code that can be found in other sections of the hackpack
+    -   All _library_ and `#include` code that can be found in other sections of the Hack Pack
     -   All input and output code that is not _critical_ to the readers understanding

 ## Writing Tests

-All code must have tests that meet the following requirements
+All code must have tests that meet the following requirements:

 1. All tests should be written using the [bats framework][bats], and use `tap` compliant mode.
 See the `structures/set` section for an example.